 \section{Summary and Concluding Remarks}

 The two-user MIMO Gaussian BC with common, private and confidential messages was studied.
 The private message to Receiver 1 is confidential and kept secret from Receiver 2.
-The secrecy-capacity region of the setting without a common message was characterized first and Gaussian inputs were shown to achieve optimality.
+The secrecy-capacity region without a common message was characterized first and Gaussian inputs were shown to achieve optimality.
 The proof relied on establishing an equivalence between certain inner and outer bounds using factorization of UCEs \cite{Chandra_Gauss_BC2014} and a variant of DPC \cite{Cioffi_Precoding2004}.
 Our results showed that using DPC to cancel out the signal of the non-confidential message at Receiver 1 exhausts the entire region, making DPC against the signal of the confidential message unnecessary.

 This secrecy-capacity region without a common message was then used to characterize a portion of the region with a common message.
 The rest of the region was found using double-nested UCEs.
-The secrecy-capacity region of the case without a common message was visualized using a numerical example.
+The secrecy-capacity region without a common message was illustrated using a numerical example.
 To make the region (efficiently) computable, matrix decomposition properties from \cite{Khina_WTC_Decomposition2015} were leveraged.
-The region was shown to be strictly larger the the secrecy-capacity region of the MIMO Gaussian BC with confidential messages (where each private message is kept secret from the opposite user).
+The region was shown to be strictly larger than the secrecy-capacity region of the MIMO Gaussian BC with confidential messages (in which each private message is kept secret from the opposite user).